CEO vs COO: Key Differences

 What is a CEO?

-A CEO or Chief Executive Officer is the one who holds the highest ranking position in any organization and is responsible for the overall management, strategic decisions, company vision, and overall success.
-They are generally the face of the company that deals with investors, stakeholders, and clients, and ensures the company is moving forward in the right direction in order to achieve their long-term goals and objectives.
+A CEO or Chief Executive Officer holds the highest-ranking position in a company.
+They are responsible for overall management, strategic decisions, the company’s vision, and ultimate success.
+As the face of the company, they interact with investors, stakeholders, and clients, ensuring progress toward long-term objectives.

 Key Responsibilities of a CEO